hello-nyxo/nyxo-app/docs/Coaching.md

-Nyxo coaching
+# Nyxo coaching

 You need to purchase coaching to see the lesson content.
+Below are steps that describe how the Nyxo Coaching works.
+To access coaching, you need to navigate to Coaching tab in the main menu on the bottle of the main view.

-Coaching overview
+## Coaching overview

-you can scroll through the weeks (carousel) see the lessons of the current week
+- Shows you the coaching weeks in a carousel
+- See the lesson content of the current week

-1 start coaching
+## To Start Coaching
 Press "begin coaching" to start coaching.
+Coaching will atomatically begin.

-Weeks
+### Weeks
-by clicking weeks, see the week shows number of lessons and habits lists the lesson contents in divisions of sections

-lessons
+The core content of the Coaching is divided into weeks; larger set of ideas & are grouped under broader topics

+**The Week view:**
+- Shows number of Lessons and Habits
+- Divides the Lesson contents in sections

+### Lessons
+The core content of the coaching in written form.

-A written form content on certain area of sleep shows the lenght of the lesson shows the no of example habits shows tags of the said lesson content
+- Shows the lenght of the lesson
+- Shows the no of example Habits
+- Shows tags of the said lesson content

-Lesson content
+**To complete the Lesson**
+- Read (and scroll) the Lesson trough
+- Press "Mark completed"

-Habits
+### Habits
-example habits to try (see Habit documentation)
-Add your own Habit to lesson content.
+Habits brings the Lesson content into actionable goals and facilitates the behaviour change

+**Example Habits to try:** suggested example lessons that you can take start completing right away **Add your own Habit:** You can draft and start completing your own Habits based on the Lesson content.
+To learn more about Habits, see Habit documentation.

-Additional information
+### Additional information
- extra content in more depth of the lesson context.

-after reading text, the coachee can mark the lessomn completed (--> checkmarks the lesson in Weeks, Lesson views)

-Tags
-include
+Extra content and and reading list on the topic of Lesson